TommyJackson85/techfix_overlap/README.md

 ## Deployment

+Your README describes the deployment procedure including settings files, environment variables, dependencies and any other differences between the dev and live versions

+If you have created an automated script to help deploy the project, you should include it (or link to it) in your write-up.

 - I set up the website for deploy from.
     - GitHub repository to contain the files.
         - made an in initial commit to load files.